isoke19/isoke19/README.md

 - 👋 Hi, I’m @isoke19
-- 👀 I’m interested in ... sustainability and gaming
+- 👀 I’m interested in ... fashion, sustainability and gaming
 - 🌱 I’m currently learning ...
 C++, python, SQL, Java and more.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...